abronan/scaladock/README.md

 `>>` is blocking while `>>>` is non blocking and forces you to handle the success of a `Future`.

-Under the hood, the migration pass through the following steps :
+Under the hood, the migration pass through the following steps:

 * Commit an Image from the container filesystem changes
 * Push the Image onto a private Registry (if you declare nothing it is pushed on the public index using your credentials if you are authenticated)